Loki-Astari/geeky-nextjs/content/posts/NisseV3.md

 ## How to Use ThorsSocket With an SSL Certificate

-In ThorsSocket a normal socket is created with the following code:
+In ThorsSocket, a normal socket is created with the following code:

 ```C++
     ThorsAnvil::ThorsSocket::Server   server(ServerInit{port});